ebmdatalab/openprescribing/README.md

 You should now have a Django application running with no data inside it.

-# Load the HSCIC data
+# Load a full month of real data

 The data import process is managed by the [pipeline](./openprescribing/pipeline) application.
 The process is initiated by running the following command: